Houston–Mount Everest flight expedition: Aftermath

-The flight set milestones for developments in technology, aviation and photography.
 The Guardian reported that "It is a splendid achievement - not for any material gains, any additions to aeronautical knowledge that it brings, for it brings few or none, but simply because it was one of the few last great spectacular flights in aviation which remained to be done."

 The aerial photographs were obtained too late to assist the 1933 British Mount Everest expedition, which had already reached Rongbuk Monastery – on the other side of the Himalayas from the airfield – and was ultimately unsuccessful.
 The photographs were made public in 1951 and were used by Edmund Hillary and Tenzing Norgay to plan their route to the top of Mount Everest, which they successfully climbed in 1953.

 A half-hour documentary film about the flight, Wings Over Everest, won an Academy Award in 1936.
 It combined real footage from the expedition with staged shots of the participants (not actors).

 Fellowes, Blacker and Percy Thomas Etherton wrote a book, First Over Everest!
 The Houston-Mount Everest Expedition, 1933 which was published in 1934.
 Buchan wrote the foreword.